Parralogic/file-organizer/READme.txt

 then place the file-organizer.sh and INFO file in the SINGLE directory where all your files are stored [don't store files in a directory within the directory that your organizing], so they can be organized.
 YES place all the files in a SINGLE directory/folder; they will be organized to the Month and Day based on the layout INFO file.
+TIP: You can backup directories within the folder that you have the files that need to be organized, you can name a folder with the extension of .zip so FOLDER.zip and will move the entire folder to the ZIP directory, there is otherways too, but again you need to modify the file-organizer.sh script in the case statement.
+*.zip "*" to simply onderstand; means who gives a fuck of the name im looking for the extension of zip Then you can setup a cron job to execute the file-organizer.sh script.

 UPDATE!
 04/04/2023